 Application data is transferred to an initiator by means of transport flow ORBs whose direction bit is one.
-Within the limits of TASK_SLOTS allocated by the target at the time the connection (identified by the queue field) was established, the initiator may post more than one such outstanding transport flow ORB to the task set at a time.
+Within the limits of TASK\SLOTS allocated by the target at the time the connection (identified by the queue field) was established, the initiator may signal more than one such outstanding transport flow ORB to the task set at a time.
 ORB fetch latency is reduced if the initiator is permitted to have at least two such outstanding ORBs in the task set.

-A target shall report the availability of data for a queue by setting target_data_pending bit to one in all status blocks stored for that queue's ORBs, regardless of the value of their direction bit, so long as there is untransferred data.
-If the initiator has posted no ORBs for a queue, the target may set attention to one in the status block for any ORB.
-This requests the initiator to post a control ORB to transfer queue information from the target (see 6.5) which in turn causes the initiator to post transport flow ORBs whose direction bit is one for the queues with available data.
+A target shall report the availability of data for a queue by setting target\data\pending bit to one in all status blocks stored for that queue's ORBs, regardless of the value of their direction bit, so long as there is untransferred data.
+If the initiator has signaled no ORBs for a queue, the target may set attention to one in the status block for any ORB.
+This requests the initiator to signal a control ORB to transfer queue information from the target (see 6.5) which in turn causes the initiator to signal transport flow ORBs whose direction bit is one for the queues with available data.

-The target transport may use write requests that address the data buffer in arbitrary order so long as successful completion status is not reported to the initiator until all of the data has been transferred.
-Upon successful completion of the data transfer, the residual field in the status block shall be zero.
+The target transport may use write requests that address the data buffer in arbitrary order so long as successful completion status is not reported to the initiator until the quantity of data identified by residual has been transferred all of the data has been transferred.
+There is no requirement to store data in the entire buffer provided by the initiator before reporting successful completion status.

 The transport flow mode, datagram or stream, established when the connection was created, governs behavior when the target has more data available than the initiator is capable of processing at one time.
-For stream mode, this condition cannot arise; the target transfers data (supplied by its application client) within the limits of the data buffer provided by the initiator; if more data is available from the application client, the target_data_pending bit shall be one and the target awaits a subsequent ORB for the same queue whose direction bit is one.
+For stream mode, this condition cannot arise; the target transfers data (supplied by its application client) within the limits of the data buffer provided by the initiator; if more data is available from the application client, the target\data\pending bit shall be one and the target awaits a subsequent ORB for the same queue whose direction bit is one.
 Unless an unrecoverable error occurs in the data transport, the target continues to fill initiator buffers so long as data is available.

-When datagrams are used, the possibility exists that an SDU available at the target is larger than data buffer provided by the initiator.
+When datagrams are used, the possibility exists that an SDU available at the target is larger than the data buffer provided by the initiator.
 In this case, no data shall be transferred and the residual field shall indicate the error condition.
-Figure 21 shows the relationship between the initiator's data buffer, the SDU available at the target and the value of residual.
-Although the figure assumes that no page table is used, the relationships remain valid if a page table is present-except that the buffer size is summed from the page table elements instead of being directly available as data-size.
+Figure 22 shows the relationship between the initiator's data buffer, the SDU available at the target and the value of residual.
+Although the figure assumes that no page table is used, the relationships remain valid if a page table is present-except that the buffer size is summed from the page table elements instead of being directly available as data\size.

-Figure 21 - Excess target data (datagram model)
+Figure 22 - Excess target data (datagram mode)

-The initiator may calculate the minimum buffer size necessary to receive the SDU by subtracting residual from data_size.
+The initiator may calculate the minimum buffer size necessary to receive the SDU by subtracting residual from data size.